 6. You learn from our objectivity and outsider’s perspective.

 A strategic planning process is only as good as the truth that is discovered.
 That is why we tell teams upfront that we are on the hunt for the last 10% of the truth.
-We continually reinforce we want 100% of the truth to come out during this process so we can create the best possible strategic plan for the agency.
+We continually reinforce we want 100% of the truth to come out during this process so we can create the best possible strategic plan for the company.
 Before meeting with team members, we encourage the owner to give them full permission to be completely candid.
 The participants are often asked about their reasoning and the “why” behind a statement they made.
 Truth and breakthroughs are usually found buried a few layers below an initial response.
 As outside facilitators, we can ask questions and set up candid and constructive conversations around issues that are more difficult to resolve between colleagues in the office during a normal workweek.

 8. The leader’s vision is shared with and owned by the team